wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

     </pre>

-    which specifies java to compile using using
+    which specifies java to compile using

 13. Copy the app.jar file created to the root folder: